GregoireHebert/docusign-bundle/README.md

                 directory: '%kernel.project_dir%/var/storage/default'
 ```

-## Docusign Configuration
+## DocuSign configuration

 ### Types of signatures

-- **Embedded Signature**: Allow to sign a document from a website or a mobile app by being redirected to docusign the sent back to the website or mobileApp
+- **Embedded Signature**: Allow to sign a document from a website or a mobile app by being redirected to DocuSign the sent back to the website or mobileApp
 - **Remote Signature**: Send an Email to ask for a document signature.

-### Format Restrictions:
+### Format restrictions:

 | TYPE | EXTENSION |
 |------:|:----------|